Frequently Asked Questions About Psychotherapy, Psychology and Counseling.

 How many sessions does psychotherapy last?

-What is the difference between a psychotherapist and a psychiatrist?
+What is the difference between a psychologist, a depth psychotherapist and a psychiatrist?

 How to choose a psychotherapist?